intel-iot-roadshow/roadshow-docs/docs/flash_firmware/check_firmware_version.md

 Find out what firmware version is currently flashed on your IoT board by running a few Linux commands directly on the Intel® Edison board.

-1. Establish an SSH or serial connection to the Intel® Edison.
+1. Establish an SSH or serial connection to the Intel® Edison. {% strip %}{% include shell_access.md %}{% endstrip %}

-    _Don't know how?
-Refer to [Shell Access](/docs/shell_access/)._

 2. Run the `configure_edison` command with the `--help` flag to figure out the right approach for your board based on the output of this command.